Five Questions About the Jordan McNair Situation at Maryland

 The easiest, but most costly, way for Maryland to fire Durkin would be to fire him without cause.
 Under his contract, the university can fire Durkin if it is in the “best interests” of the school.
 This is the approach normally used by schools to fire a coach: the school is unhappy with a team’s performance and wants someone else to take over.
 If Maryland fires Durkin without cause, it would have to pay him liquidated damages equal to 65% of the remaining aggregate pay and supplemental income on a contract that is set to expire on Dec.
 31, 2021.
 (Durkin signed a five-year contract in 2015, but, per the contract, the term was automatically extended to six years by virtue of Durkin remaining head coach at the conclusion of the 2016 season.)

 Durkin’s contract indicates that he will be paid approximately $7.8 million between 2019 and 2021.
 If fired without cause, Durkin would receive 65% of that (about $5.1 million) plus 65% of any remaining pay in 2018.
-Durkin is the did with Durkin’s predecessor, Randy Edsall).
+Durkin is the second-highest paid state employee in Maryland behind Terrapins basketball coach Mark Turgeon.
+Especially given that Maryland taxpayers support the state university, it stands to reason that the school does not want to be in the habit of paying millions of dollars to former employees (which it did with Durkin’s predecessor, Randy Edsall).

 Alternatively, Maryland could fire Durkin with “cause.”
 Such a firing would relieve the university of the obligation to pay Durkin going forward, except for any annual base salary, supplemental annual income, or potential compensation, which accrue prior to the date of termination.